fsnow/oplogwatch/README.md

 * Hour of maximum oplog rate, a truncated ISO date, e.g. 2021-08-26T10, in GMT
 * Average oplog generation rate, in GB per hour

 Paused clusters are included in the report but will not have any metrics data.
+Free and shared tier clusters are not not included.

 An API Key is required to call the Atlas API.
 This can be generated at either the organization or project level.
 OplogWatch reads a single key pair from environment variables ATLAS_PUBLIC_KEY and ATLAS_PRIVATE_KEY.